mavlink/mavlink-devguide/en/services/gimbal_v2.md

 - **Gimbal Device:** the actual gimbal device, hardware and software.
 - **Gimbal Manager:** software to deconflict gimbal messages and commands from different sources, and to abstract the capabilities of the **Gimbal Device** from gimbal users.

-The gimbal manager and gimbal device expose respective *message sets* that can be used for: querying capabilities, publishing status, and various types of orientation/attitude control.
+The gimbal manager and gimbal device expose respective *message sets* that can be used for: gimbal manager/device discovery, querying capabilities, publishing status, and various types of orientation/attitude control.
-The gimbal manager message set can also be used for gimbal manager discovery.

 The key concept to understand is that a *Gimbal Manager* has a 1:1 relationship with a particular *Gimbal Device*, and is the only party on the MAVLink network that is allowed to directly command that device (and does so using the *Gimbal Device message set*).